Gioela/C-DataStructures/README.md

  for tests, it is inserted bat configurations.

 #### Known errors (but ignored causes):
-There are a probably logic errors into symbols:
+There are a probably logic errors into LinkedList symbols:
 - reverse
 - remove_value
 - remove_by_index